phloof/reviision/README.md

 ### 2.3: Contribution of Back-End Engineering to Success and Ease of Use

 The back-end architecture significantly contributes to the system's success through a carefully designed data pipeline that processes, analyzes, and stores information efficiently.
-The implementation supports both document-oriented (MongoDB) and relational (SQLite) databases, enabling flexible storage of heterogeneous data (trajectories, demographics, dwell times) based on deployment requirements.
+The implementation uses SQLite for reliable relational data storage, providing efficient storage of analytics data (trajectories, demographics, dwell times) with ACID compliance and zero-configuration deployment.

 **Enhanced API Architecture:**
 - **Service Layer Pattern:** Business logic extracted into dedicated service classes for better testability and maintainability